 As a bonafide control freak, it’s actually nice to not know what’s coming because it forces you to live in the moment.
 Since I can vouch that the trip includes some pretty incredible sightDOING, I can guarantee you’ll have fun no matter where the next trip takes you.

 What I’m Looking At: The flagship Competitours trip happens just once or twice a year and it’s a big mystery until you’re deep into it.
-I love that they’ve shortened it to just one week: all the fun at a price easier to digest (and giving you the optional chance to extend your trip for more traditional European sightseeing without using up all your vacation time).
+I love that they’ve shortened it to just one week: all the fun at a price easier to digest (and the option to stay independently and extend your trip for traditional European sightseeing).

 G Adventures / National Geographic Journeys

 I think G Adventures is the only mainstream group travel company that appeals to me.
-All their trips incorporate several things that I love: keeping money in the local economies, focusing on genuine interactivity with the destination, and realizing that you need a little wiggle room in the schedule to let spontaneity happen.
+All their trips incorporate several things that I love: keeping money in the local economies, genuine interactivity with the destination, and a little wiggle room in the schedule to let spontaneity happen.

 That said, they have like a dozen different trip styles and not all of them are what I’m looking for.
 I’m most intrigued by their “National Geographic Journeys”, which include more hands-on exploration and unique interactive experiences (aka sightDOING).
 They also upgrade their hotels — which does NOT mean luxury, just that it’s not the barebones rooms they use on a bunch of their other trips.